 Toronto Blue Jays – 2015

 The Mets signed right-handed pitcher Shaun Marcum as a free agent on January 30, 2013.
 He made his Met debut on April 27 against the Philadelphia Phillies.
-As the starter, he allowed 3 runs over 4 innings and suffered the loss in the Mets 9-4 loss.
+As the starter, he allowed 3 runs over 4 innings and suffered the loss in the Mets 9-4 defeat.
 Things didn’t get any better.
 In his first 11 appearances, 9 of which were as a starter, he posted a 0-9 record with a 5.76 ERA.

 On June 26, he pitched his best game as a Met and recorded his first and only win.
 Against the Chicago White Sox, he threw 8 innings and allowed 4 hits and zero runs as the Mets won 3-0.
 He appeared in 2 more games before a soldier injury ended his season.